geneas/lua/README.md

 **require "geneas.dprint"**

-Installs a family of global functions which conditionally generate output (like print) depending on the value of the global numerical variable 'debug_level' (which is initialized to 0).
+Installs a family of global functions d[n]print which conditionally generate output (like print) depending on the value of the global numerical variable 'debug_level' (which is initialized to 0).
 Thus for example d2print(...) only produces output if the value of debug_level is 2 or greater.
+The function dprint generates output if debug_level is non-zero.

 In addition, a global function printf is installed which prints the output of string.format.
 A similar family of d[n]printf functions is also installed which check the value of debug_level.